Friday, June 30, 2023

 Coming back to the right time to take bath, as referred to above, is 90 minutes before Sunrise.
 Supposing Sunrise is at six o clock, the time to take bath is before 4.30 in the morning.
 This time is referred to as Sunrise period, ப்ராத காலம்.

-Should you switch on your geisher?
+Should you switch on your geyser?

 No.